Benorli/Ben-orli/content/projects/beeornot/index.md

 This is a demo model - use at your own risk.
 Stay safe out there, don't get stung!
 {{< /warning >}}

 Here is a [link to a demo on my Huggingface spaces](https://huggingface.co/spaces/Ben-orli/a-bee-or-not-a-bee) with demo images you can drag and drop, or upload your own images.
-I highly recommend clicking the link as it's fun an intuitive.
+I highly recommend clicking the link as it's fun and intuitive.

 If you love this site so much you don't want to leave, please don't fear, you can upload your images with the button below: